PaperPrototype/Intro-Coding-and-Computers/05 - Arrays + Addresses/Tutorials/Word Replacement (Game)/english.md

 }
 ```

-Ask literally `printf`'s the `question` you provide, then `scanf` stores it in an `asnwer` address variable (although we have to make sure the asnwer variable already has at least enough room for 20 char's).
+Ask literally `printf`'s the `question` you provide, then `scanf` stores it in an `answer` variable (although we have to make sure the asnwer variable already has at least enough room for 20 char's).

 Now we can use `ask` in main to get a verb and store it an array/address to an array.